AmineCherif8/nasa-api/README.md

 npm install
 ```

+> You have to create your token on https://api.nasa.gov/

 Once the dependencies are installed, you can now configure your project by creating a new `.env` file in the backend folder containing your environment variables used for development in our case TOKEN and REDIS CONFIG

 ```